DiegoLibonati/Instagram-API/README.md

 1. Clone the repository with `git clone "repository link"`
 2. Execute: `npm install` or `yarn install` in the terminal
-3. Execute: `docker-compose build --no-cache` in the terminal
+3. Execute: `docker-compose -f dev.docker-compose.yml build --no-cache` in the terminal
-4. Once built, you must execute the command: `docker-compose up --force-recreate` in the terminal
+4. Once built, you must execute the command: `docker-compose -f dev.docker-compose.yml up --force-recreate` in the terminal

-NOTE: You have to be standing in the folder containing the: `docker-compose.yml` and you need to install `Docker Desktop` if you are in Windows.
+NOTE: You have to be standing in the folder containing the: `dev.docker-compose.yml` and you need to install `Docker Desktop` if you are in Windows.

 ## Description